barbar0jav1er/barbar0jav1er/README.md

 - 🌱 What am I learning right now?
 I’m currently learning **Solidity** and smart contract security.
 - 👷 What am I working now?
 Currently I'm part of a frontend team on the Cyber Security area.
 - 💬 Ask me about whatever you want.
-I'll try to help
+I'll try to help.